lumaxis/snippet-copy/README.md

 ### Copy Snippet

-Simply get a copy of your currently selected code or text snippet added to your clipboard – without any unnecessary indentation that you would otherwise need to remove manually.
+Simply get a copy of your currently selected code or text snippet added to your clipboard – without any leading indentation that you would otherwise need to remove manually.

 ### Copy Snippet as Markdown Code Block